Do page speeds matter? The answer is yes – absolutely yes.

 Run some tests to see what is really happening with your website and set about making improvements.
 Optimise, by cutting out elements and cut down the page sizes.
 Constantly monitor your performance and always look to improve it.
 Your customers will love you more if you do, and so will google.

-Here are some tests for you: I think webpagetest is great, but you may like to use others.
+Here are some tests for you: Webpagetest is great, but you may like to use others.
 Don’t just think your site is ok or let your developers tell you it’s not a priority.
 I can put you in contact with Julian if you want some extra help.

 Categorised in: Blog